21 Incredibly Beautiful Places in Portugal to Visit Right Now

 Tomar is a city in the central region of Portugal.
 It is part of the Metropolitan Area of Tomar e Castanheira do Ribatejo.

-The town has an interesting history.
+The town has a fascinating history.
 It started as a convent and then became an important military base.
 The castle and monastery were built to protect pilgrims who would stop by on their way to the Holy Land during the crusades.

 Most visitors come to see The Convent of Christ Tomar, a UNESCO World Heritage Site that was established in 1160 by the Order of the Knights Templar.

 The convent is known for its Manueline architecture as well as the amazing views.
-Henry the Navigator build one of the chapels in the fifteenth century, and many other Portuguese monarchs left their mark on this important Portuguese landmark.
+Henry the Navigator built one of the chapels in the fifteenth century, and many other Portuguese monarchs left their mark on this essential Portuguese landmark.

 The convent is the most famous landmark in Tomar, but it’s not the only reason to visit!
 Come to see the Pegões Aqueduct, Tomar’s Old Town, and the Chapel of Saint Gregório.

 Tomar is easily reached from both Lisbon and Porto but Tomar is also a destination in its own right, and it’s worth spending a day or two here.
-The town is very easy to drive, and this will allow you to see sites like the aqueduct that isn’t as easily reached by public transportation.
+The town is very easy to drive, allowing you to see sites like the aqueduct that aren’t as easily reached by public transportation.

 Where to stay in Tomar